 What most guests don’t realize is that the middle section of the USF park gates, seen here…

 As we mentioned above, the key to this trick is timing – you need to get to USF early enough.
-As soon as Universal Team Members come out and start preparing the temporary turnstiles in the middle, all the guests in the long lines will see what’s happening and the middle area will be flooded.
+As soon as team members come out and start preparing the temporary turnstiles in the middle, all the guests in the long lines will see what’s happening, and the middle area will be flooded.